thebillkidy/Blog/_posts/AI/RL/2018-11-29-rl-overview-terminology.md

 With 2 different kind of learning methods:

 * **On-Policy:** It learns the value of the policy being carried out by the agent, including the exploration steps.
-(Behaviour Policy == Target Policy)
+(Behaviour Policy == Target Policy).
+We thus use the latest version of our policy to make decisions in real-time.
 * **Off-Policy:** It learns the value of the Optimal Target Policy independently on the agent's actions based on the Behaviour Policy.
 (Behaviour Policy != Target Policy)

 ### **Space:** Discrete vs Continuous